submarine401/EzWh/ApiTestReport.md

     The integration approach followed by our group was to test modules and services in a bottom up approach.
 In detail, the procedure is described by the following steps.
-    Step1: DAO classes (including functions which perform query to the database) were tested independently during unit testing.
+    Step1: DAO classes (including functions which perform query to the database) were tested together with service classes, which include some additional logic to manage positions, quantities, volumes, prices.
-    Step2: DAO classes have been linked to service classes, most of which contain functions which use DAO's functions and implement some small, intermediate logic;
     In some cases, DAO classes show some dependency (for example: SKUitems are dependant from SKUs, which are linked to Items); during stage 2 these dependencies were tested to ensure consistency.
-    Step3: API classes were linked to service classes and tested at API level.
+    Step2: API classes were linked to service classes and tested at API level.